 Children thrive on fun and connection

 Our children clearly thrive on the moments when we are focused on them, and when their play is just the way they want it.
-I like to remind parents that when children say, “I don't want to stop,” it is good!
-It's great that your child is passionate about playing with you, or having things just the way he wants them.
-It is healthy for him to never want the fun to stop!
-He will likely have enough humdrum experiences later in his life.
+I like to remind parents that when children say, “I don’t want to stop,” it is good!
+It’s great that your child is passionate about playing with you, or having things just the way he wants them.
+It is healthy for them to never want the fun to stop!
+They will likely have enough humdrum experiences later in their life.
 Now is the time for as much sparkle and connection as possible.
 Having fun makes children eager to learn and make good friends.

 Children benefit from information

-When you need to change an activity, it's important to talk with your child about it.
-It's never too early in a child's life to begin letting him know what's next.
-“In a couple of minutes, I'm going to start your bath, because it's getting close to bedtime” is information that is as helpful to a three-month-old as it is to a five-year-old.
+When you need to change an activity, it’s important to talk with your child about it.
+It’s never too early in a child’s life to begin letting them know what’s next.
+“In a couple of minutes, I’m going to start your bath, because it’s getting close to bedtime” is information that is as helpful to a three-month-old as it is to a five-year-old.

 Getting into the habit of offering information to a very young child helps a child feel respected.
 Information kindly given, together with a little time to help the information sink in, helps prevent some of the balking and power struggles that develop around transitions.